top of page

 Dia de Liberdade: Portugal's Day of Freedom and Liberation

-Today, the revolution is more popularly referred to as the Carnation Revolution and is commemorated on the 25th of April — a national holiday in Portugal called Dia de Liberdade (Freedom Day).
-In honor of the revolution, Lisbon’s iconic suspension bridge (you know the one, it looks just like San Francisco's Golden Gate Bridget) was named Ponte 25 de Abril (April 25 Bridge).
+Today, the revolution is commonly referred to as the Carnation Revolution and is commemorated on the 25th of April, a national holiday in Portugal called Dia de Liberdade (Freedom Day).
+In honor of the revolution, Lisbon’s iconic suspension bridge —you know the one, it looks just like San Francisco's Golden Gate Bridge — was named Ponte 25 de Abril (April 25 Bridge).

-Although the Carnation Revolution was mostly peaceful and successfully brought an end to an oppressive regime, the transition to a new government was not swift.
+While the Carnation Revolution successfully brought an end to an oppressive regime, the transition to a new government was not swift.
 Over time though, the aftermath of the revolution re-introduced democracy to Portugal and opened the door for independence in Portugal’s colonies.

 After establishing a functioning democracy, in 1986 Portugal entered Europe's greatest against allyship for peace and democracy, the European Union.
 And so far, peace has endured in Portugal, civil liberties have flourished, and economic opportunity has grown tremendously.
 Today, Portugal ranks highly in Global Freedom with a score of 95 out of 100.